-Coming Summer 2018, a new PhD specialization with an international as well as an education leadership focus.
-Many courses are offered online.
+The new PhD specialization with an international as well as an education leadership focus is recruiting for Summer 2019.
+Fall/Spring courses are offered online.

 Applications for this program are now being accepted.
-While the program will start SUMMER 2018 - the application semester you will be applying for will be Fall 2018.
-Please look for the IE/EL Specialization under the Fall 2018 application.
-Your application will be considered for the program, and will start summer 2018.
+While the program will start SUMMER 2019 - the application semester you will be applying for will be Fall 2019.
+Please look for the IE/EL Specialization under the Fall 2019 application.
+Your application will be considered for the program and will start summer 2019.

 The International Education/Education Leadership (IEEL) PhD specialization is a unique opportunity for international school professionals to complete a PhD in a specialized cohort program that includes online and summer face-to-face classes.